 Mission

-Our work strives to educate minds, empower communities, and enact positive change by intentionally weaving DEI with community engagement through/into policy and practice at Rutgers University-Camden.
+Our work strives to educate minds, empower communities, and enact positive change by intentionally weaving inclusion and community engagement into policy and practice at Rutgers University-Camden.
 We focus on the continuous progression towards a more just and equitable society on campus, in Camden city, and the surrounding communities.

 Vision